andywalton7/sdk-test/source/includes/_allocate_by_cheapest_quote.md

 PUT https://api.electioapp.com/allocation/{consignmentReference}/allocatewithcheapestquote
 ```

 To allocate a single consignment to the cheapest available carrier service, use the **[Allocate Consignment](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoint.
-Once the **Allocate Consignment** request is received and validated, PRO checks for quotes to ship the consignment in question, and allocates the consignment to the cheapest service.
+Once the **Allocate Consignment** request is received and validated, SortedPRO checks for quotes to ship the consignment in question, and allocates the consignment to the cheapest service.

 This endpoint takes a `{consignmentReference}` as a path parameter, and returns an Allocation Summary.